oZelloX/QA-portfolio-/projects/api_shop/bug_reports/post_add_a_new_product_return_200_ok_instead_201_OK.md

 **Preconditions:**
 - The API is accessible at `https://fakestoreapi.com/products`
 - The user has Postman installed and a working internet connection
-- Valid request body is prepared
+- A valid JSON request body is prepared based on the documentation at https://fakestoreapi.com/docs

 ---